Impact of Covid-19 on Child Labour In India : Why It is Time for Action?

 With many children being left parentless, due to the pandemic and harsh working conditions, child trafficking as well has come to an all time high.
 Even in the past, there have been so many deaths of children due to mines that have been covered up by offering blood money.
 Thanks to good journalism, we come to know at least a few cases.
 But what about those that we do not know of?

-Child labour is present all over the world, In India, there are so many different professions that children undertake to help make ends to meet.
+Child labour is present all over the world.
+In India, there are so many different professions that children undertake to help make ends meet.
 And most are extremely abusive.
 Our children should not be holding the weight of the world on their shoulders.

-This worldwide crisis has led to a sharp increase in child labour and trafficking and it is about time that this issue recieved the attention it should.
-Everyone talks about the lack of medical infrastructure during covid-19 but nobody wonders what happens in villages where both parents or even one parent succumbs to covid19.
+This worldwide crisis has led to a sharp increase in trafficking and child labour in India and it is about time that this issue received the attention it should.
+Everyone talks about the lack of medical infrastructure during covid-19 but nobody wonders what happens in villages where both parents or even one parent succumbs to Covid19.

-Child labour statistics show that there 159 MILLION children around the world that are supposedly victims of child labour and more than 7% is in India.
-And this statistics was for pre-covid times.
+Child labour statistics show that there are 159 MILLION children around the world that are its supposed victims and more than 7% accounts for child labour in India.
+And this statistic was for pre-Covid times.

-We probably don’t even know how many children are being abused under child labour as we are reading this one article right now.
+We probably don’t even know how many children are being abused under the bracket of child labour as we are reading this one article right now.
 Take a minute.
 Think about it.
 Now what can you do?